dextr-cloud/dextr-docs/docs/_pages/settings.md

   nav: "docs"
 ---

-The Settings TAB is composed of many sections where you'll be able to change your profile picture, company logo, enable call dispositions, set up security options and channels.
+The Settings TAB is composed of many sections where you'll be able to change your profile picture, company logo, enable call dispositions, set up security options and webhooks.

-### Preferences
+### My Preferences

 This is the starting page and is composed of:
 - Phone